 Free (bookings essential)

-Planning to bring your school group to the Library?
+Planning to bring your students to the Library?
 From Preschool to Tertiary students, registrations are now open for 2023!

 To find out more about visiting the Library, bus parking and COVID-19 guidelines, see Plan a school visit.